 Conclusions

-In this contribution, two restrictions on the HMVP method are proposed to reduce the worst case complexity of the regular merge candidate list construction process and change the bottleneck of MV throughput from 4×4 to larger blocks.
+In this contribution, two restrictions on the HMVP method are proposed to reduce the worst case complexity of the regular merge candidate list construction process and change the bottleneck of MV throughput from 4×4 or blocks with size smaller than 8×8 to larger blocks.
+In addition, the number of pruning operations for HMVP candidates is further reduced to 4 for the worst case.
 It is recommended to consider adoption of the proposed methods to the next version of VTM.

 Reference